doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 =========

 Please note that the work-flow has changed.
 By now, operational mode is generally distinct from installation or updating.
+Tables may be updated automatically, conda packages only manually.

 Operation is conducted (with some reasonable options) by e.g.